MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/on-prem-agent.md

 ##### Step 1: Get a certificate

 The script below can be used to generate a self-signed certificate.
-However, your organization may not allow self-signed certificates.
+Your organization may not allow self-signed certificates.
 In that case, use this information to understand the requirements and acquire a certificate in accordance to your organization's policies.

 ```Powershell
 $dnsName = "<TenantDomain like agent.onmicrosoft.com>" # Your DNS name